mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 following parameters define the server to promote (SlaveServ3) and the server to demote (MasterServ).
 For rejoin, the server to join (NewServer2) is required.

-Failover can also activate automatically, if `auto_failover` is on.
+Failover can activate automatically, if `auto_failover` is on.
 The activation begins when the master has been down for a number of monitor iterations defined in `failcount`.

 Rejoin stands for starting replication on a standalone server or redirecting a slave replicating from the wrong master (any server that is not the cluster